wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 Q: How are AssignedTo and Iteration special tokens handled?
 A: Use @me in a template field to assign to the current user; use @currentiteration to use the team's current iteration (handled at creation time).

+Q: Can I enable the extension for only some projects?
+A: No. Azure DevOps Services installs extensions at the organization level (Azure DevOps Server: collection level).
+They become available to all projects in that scope.
+To restrict usage you’d need to control permissions or uninstall/disable the extension at the org level.

 ---